twallbaum/core-database/content/team/index.md

 <h3 class="text-m font-semibold mb-2">Reference</h3>
 <p>Please cite the following reference when referring to CORE:</p></br>
 <blockquote class="pl-4 border-l-4 border-gray-300 italic">
     Christiane Wenhart, Ronda Ringfort-Felner, Torben Wallbaum, Maryam Amidi, Ruben Albers, and Marc Hassenzahl.
 2025.
     <em>Relatedness Technologies: An Online Compendium and Systematic Review.</em><br>
-    In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI ’25).
+    In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI '25).
     Association for Computing Machinery, New York, NY, USA.
     <a href="https://doi.org/10.1145/3706598.3714260" target="_blank" class="text-pink-600 hover:underline">
         https://doi.org/10.1145/3706598.3714260
     </a>
 </blockquote></br>

 <h3 class="text-m font-semibold mb-2">Funding Information</h3>
-<p>This research was partially funded by the German Federal Ministry of Education and Research (BMBF) as part of the research program <em>“Interactive Technologies for Health and Quality of Life”</em> (16SV9180).</p></br>
+<p>This research was partially funded by the German Federal Ministry of Education and Research (BMBF) as part of the research program <em>"Interactive Technologies for Health and Quality of Life"</em> (16SV9180).</p></br>

 <h3 class="text-m font-semibold mb-2">Further Information</h3>
 <p>For more information about the project, please visit the following website:
     <a href="https://näheüberdistanz.de" target="_blank" class="text-pink-600 hover:underline">https://näheüberdistanz.de</a>
 </p>